ButF1rst/WAAR/README.md

 ## Statement on LLM usage

-ChatGPT was used and all chat history is in other/llm_usage/usage.txt.
+ChatGPT was used to help with modeling and citation.
+The entire chat history is available in other/llm_usage/Usage.txt.